Opus Dei: Numeraries

+Numerary assistants

 Numerary assistants are a type of numerary that exists in the Women's Branch of Opus Dei.
 They are responsible for the "domestic tasks in the Centres of Opus Dei, which they willingly undertake as their professional work."

 Associates are celibate faithful who take on one or more apostolic assignment(s) from the Prelature in giving doctrinal and ascetical formation and/or coordinating activities.
 They differ from numeraries in not making themselves "fully" available to staff the official undertakings of the Prelature, instead giving themselves in additional social realities, such as through their profession or to their own families.
 Because of this difference in availability for the official activities of Opus Dei, unlike numeraries the associates do not live in Opus Dei centers but maintain their own abodes.
 The Clergy of the Opus Dei Prelature are priests who are under the jurisdiction of the prelate of Opus Dei.
 They are a minority in Opus Dei that makes up about 2% of Opus Dei members.

+Priests

 The Priestly Society of the Holy Cross consists of priests associated with Opus Dei.
 Part of the society is made up of the clergy of the Opus Dei prelature—priests who fall under the jurisdiction of the Opus Dei prelature are automatically members of the Priestly Society.
 Other members in the society are diocesan priests—clergymen who remain under the jurisdiction of a geographically defined diocese.
 These priests are considered full members of Opus Dei who are given its spiritual training.
 They do not, however, report to the Opus Dei prelate but to their own diocesan bishop.
 As of 2005, there were roughly two thousand of these priests.

+Cooperators

 The Cooperators of Opus Dei are non-members who collaborate in some way with Opus Dei—usually through praying, charitable contributions, or by providing some other assistance.
 Cooperators are not required to be celibate or to adhere to any other special requirements, and are not even required to be Christian.
 There were 164,000 cooperators in the year 2005.
 In accordance with Catholic theology, membership is granted when a vocation or divine calling is presumed to have occurred.